-- 26. Some other aspects of an AML/CFT programme may also be shared where appropriate.
-For example: - Vetting Policies and procedures may be different where different levels of vetting information is required.
-Vetting procedures could be undertaken by another DBG member, so long as the standards are met and appropriate procedures and privacy requirements are followed. - Training Training on AML/CFT matters for senior managers, the AML/CFT compliance officer and any other employee engaged in AML/CFT duties is the responsibility of the reporting entity.
-Adequate and effective policies, procedures and controls must be in place as part of an AML/CFT programme.
-However, each reporting entity may include in their policy that training may be undertaken by another member of the DBG. - Review A reporting entity must regularly review its risk assessment and AML/CFT programme to ensure they remain current, any deficiencies in effectiveness are identified, and appropriate changes are made.
-The obligation to ensure the risk assessment continues to be current remains with each reporting entity, whether another DBG member's risk assessment is used or not.
-If one member of the DBG undertakes the risk assessment and it covers an assessment of another member's business then any review should also include a review of that business as well.
+- However, each reporting entity may include in their policy that training may be undertaken by another member of the DBG. - Review A reporting entity must regularly review its risk assessment and AML/CFT programme to ensure they remain current, and ensure that any deficiencies in effectiveness are identified and appropriate changes are made.
+The obligation to ensure that the risk assessment continues to be current remains with each reporting entity, whether another DBG member's risk assessment is used or not.
+If one member of the DBG undertakes the risk assessment and it covers an assessment of another member's business, then any review should also include a review of that business as well.
 The compliance officer and senior management of the reporting entity need to be satisfied that any review appropriately incorporates their business.
-The same applies for ensuring that the AML/CFT programme, and any policies, procedures or controls outlined within that AML/CFT programme, remain current and any necessary amendments address concerns.

-Audit - A reporting entity must ensure that its risk assessment and AML/CFT programme are audited every two years.
+The same applies for ensuring that the AML/CFT programme and any policies, procedures or controls outlined within that AML/CFT programme remain current and any necessary amendments address any concerns raised. - Audit A reporting entity must ensure that its risk assessment and AML/CFT programme are independently audited every two years.
 An audit may be undertaken on a consolidated DBG basis so long as it adequately and effectively addresses the elements relevant to each member of the DBG.
 The compliance officer in each member must be satisfied this is the case.